Information on what to do in the event of an emergency at Sellafield.

 Dates of emergency exercises at Sellafield

-The following dates have been agreed for emergency exercises at Sellafield in 2017:
+The following date has been agreed for an emergency exercise at Sellafield in 2021.

 Emergency information line

 Sellafield Ltd has an emergency information line which has a pre-recorded message giving brief details of the current emergency state at Sellafield and is available at all times.
 Call 0808 909 8090.

 Warning and Informing Registration Service

 You can use this service if you live or work within the Detailed Emergency Planning Zone (DEPZ).
 This covers approximately 6 to 8km from the centre of the Sellafield site.

 If you live in postcode areas CA18, CA19, CA20, CA21 or CA22 you may also be eligible.

 What you can expect

 If there is an emergency, and you have signed up for the warning service, you will receive a telephone call, text message or email.